 However, paramedics are actually more highly-trained medical professionals.
 While EMTs are equipped to provide CPR, oxygen, and basic patient care, paramedics can also administer medicine and drugs, insert IV lines, perform intubations, and splint broken bones.

-Read more: EMT vs Paramedic: What’s the Difference?
+Read more: EMT vs. Paramedic: What’s the Difference?

-In order to become a paramedic, you must first become an EMT, complete a paramedic training program provided by an accredited institution (often lasting between 1,200 and 1,800 hours), pass a certification exam, and be licensed by the state in which you practice.
+To become a paramedic, you must first become an EMT, complete a paramedic training program provided by an accredited institution (often lasting between 1,200 and 1,800 hours), pass a certification exam, and be licensed by the state in which you practice.

 Several common factors could impact how long it takes you to become a paramedic.
 These include: